mjordan/islandora_solution_pack_xml/README.md

 # Islandora XML Solution Pack

 An Islandora Solution Pack that allows for ingesting and viewing content within arbitrarily structured XML files.
-This solution pack offers a simpler solution to the goals of the overly complex [Islandora Feeds](https://github.com/mjordan/islandora_feeds) module, the original motivation of which can be found in [this Islandora Google group discussion](https://groups.google.com/forum/#!searchin/islandora/jordan$20database/islandora/vqJZH7bxBDc/SzSygjj1RQsJ).
+This solution pack offers a simpler solution to the goals of the overly complex [Islandora Feeds](https://github.com/mjordan/islandora_feeds) module, the original motivation for which can be found in [this Islandora Google group discussion](https://groups.google.com/forum/#!searchin/islandora/jordan$20database/islandora/vqJZH7bxBDc/SzSygjj1RQsJ).

 ## Introduction